 Dozens of armed policemen entered the Egyptian Center for Economic and Social Rights shortly after midnight on Thursday, according to Mahmoud Bilal, a lawyer for the organisation.
 Bilal was one of six people arrested during the raid.

-For the first time since [the] January 25 [revolution], icons and activists from the revolutionary forces are being arrested without permission from the public prosecutor.
+January 25 [revolution], icons and activists from the revolutionary forces are being arrested without permission from the public prosecutor.”]

 The lawyer said the six were held for nearly ten hours and that they were beaten, blindfolded and driven to an unknown location.
 Police also smashed several computers at the centre, he said.